-- not be a close family member of the nominee (see glossary) - be personally knowledgeable of the nominated achievement and be able to offer informed opinions about its significance - not have a role in the nominated project (excluding the supporter who is a knowledge holder from the knowledge system being practiced in the project) - provide a written statement (up to 6,000 characters, including spaces and special characters) or an audio/video submission (approximately 7 minutes in length) that independently addresses each assessment criterion.
-A template for a written submission and further instructions for audio/video submissions will be provided on business.gov.au when Stage 2 nominations open. - Written statements and audio/video submissions will be equally weighted.
+- not be a close family member of the nominee (see glossary) - be personally knowledgeable of the nominated achievement and be able to offer informed opinions about its significance

+- not have a role in the nominated project - provide a written statement (up to 6,000 characters, including spaces and special characters) that independently addresses each assessment criterion.
+A template will be provided on business.gov.au when Stage 2 nominations open.